 The easily won slate at Penrhyn has enabled the quarry to weather the decline in the industry and it retains its premier position.
 However continuing extraction of slate has resulted in the disappearance of almost all traces of Penrhyn's history.

-interesting account of Michael Faraday's visit to Penrhyn in 1819 may
+interesting account of Michael Faraday's visit to Penrhyn

 be read here.